Code-Institute-Submissions/b1ndark-project2/README.md

 ## Deployment

 - The website was deployed to Github pages.
 Steps to deploy: 1.
-Log in into your github account.
+Log in into your Github account.
 2. In the Github repository select the project.
 3. Navigate to the settings tab.
 4. Then scroll down and on your left select Pages.
 5. Go to branch, and select master branch.
 6. Once master branch is selected, wait a moment and it will provide a page link to the website.
   The live link can be found here - [My Website](https://b1ndark.github.io/project2/)
   <br>